kamranahmedse/github-diffs/README.md

 Now click `Load unpacked extension..` and select the `build` directory.
 This will load the extension and any changes that you will make, will be reflected automatically.

 ## Contribution

+- Extend functionality by improving the diffs in any way
+- Features Suggestions

 I'd love to hear what you have to say.
 Reach me out at kamranahmed.se@gmail.com or [![Twitter URL](https://img.shields.io/twitter/url/https/twitter.com/kamranahmedse.svg?style=social&label=Follow%20%40kamranahmedse)](https://twitter.com/kamranahmedse)

 ## License